RobMcMoist/openrussian_org_to_anki/README.md

-# openrussian_org_to_anki
+# openrussian_to_anki
-Loads words from openrussian.org and puts them into an Anki readable format
+Scrape data from openrussian.org and put it into an anki deck